facebook/buck2/README.md

 ## Coding conventions

-Beyond the obvious (well-tested, easy to read) we prefer guidelines that are automatically enforced, e.g. through `rust fmt`, Clippy or the custom linter we have written.
+Beyond the obvious (well-tested, easy to read) we prefer guidelines that are automatically enforced, e.g. through `rustfmt`, Clippy or the custom linter we have written.
 Some rules:

 * Use the utilities from Gazebo where they are useful, in particular, `dupe`.
 * Prefer `to_owned` to convert `&str` to `String`.